NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 (:numref:`sat_sim_roll_pitch_yaw`) and with
 (:numref:`sat_sim_roll_pitch_yaw_ground`) ground constraints.

+The cameras are assumed to be of Pinhole (Frame) type by default, and are saved as .tsai files (:numref:`pinholemodels`).
+The option ``--save-as-csm`` can be used to save the cameras in CSM format (:numref:`csm`).
+Linescan cameras are supported as well (:numref:`sat_sim_linescan`).
+Lens distortion is not modeled.

 Several use cases are below.
-The cameras are assumed to be of Pinhole (:numref:`pinholemodels`) by default.
-See :numref:`sat_sim_linescan` for Linescan cameras.
-Lens distortion is not modeled.

 Use given cameras
 ^^^^^^^^^^^^^^^^^